HR Software Menu Icon

 What’s more, actively including your existing teams in succession planning could help with retention.
 Instead of going through the expensive process of hiring externally, you provide fresh opportunities to your internal pool.
 We already know that people seek employers who prioritise learning and development – so don’t miss the opportunity to satisfy your existing teams.

 And last but not least, preparing for future roles now will ensure business continuity in the future.
-When a leader leaves, you need someone ready to take the reigns.
-Especially if they’re in a business-critical function, where a period of no leadership could damage business outcomes.
+When a leader leaves, you need someone ready to take the reins, especially if they’re in a business-critical function, where a period of no leadership could damage business outcomes.

 What Does Succession Planning Involve?

-There are three key stages to succession planning.
-They are:
+There are three key stages to succession planning:

 1. Identifying organisational objectives